 It may not cost nearly as much as most of the other jackets in this review, but that doesn't mean it isn't warm.
 In fact, the Whirlibird Interchange is perhaps the warmest model we tested.
 When all the pieces are worn together, you have an insulated jacket zipped into a weather-resistant shell, plus you have the added benefit of two additional layers of material (compared to a non-modular insulated jacket).
 Both the liner's outer shell and the shell's hanging lining add layers which helps make this jacket even warmer.
 Additionally, the outer shell of the Whirlibird is made of a thicker and beefier feeling material than most.
 Columbia has also incorporated their proprietary "Omni-Heat" thermal reflective technology into the insulated liner jacket which effectively works like an emergency blanket to reflect your body heat.

-The Marmot KT Component, the North Face Thermoball Triclimate, and the Patagonia Snowshot all share a similar 3-in-1 modular design with the Whirlibird III.
+The North Face Thermoball Triclimate and the Patagonia Snowshot share a similar 3-in-1 modular design with the Whirlibird III.
 Each of these jackets is impressively warm and comparable to the Whirlibird III in this regard when worn as a complete system.
 However, the Columbia has a bit of an edge over all of these competitors.
 We believe this is due to the thicker/loftier liner as well as the Omni-heat thermal reflective liner.
 Not just a marketing ploy, the Omni-heat lining does actually feel warmer than jackets that don't have this feature.